tonethar/IGME-430-Spring-2021/core-skills/3-command-line-git.md

 ## III.
 Demo

-- We'll be demoing these activities in this video -->
+- We'll be demoing these activities in the video
 - Below are some of the commands we'll be using in the demo

 ### III-A. Unix Commands